rnw20/3302-Report/README.md

 ### Git tutorial:
 Make sure the .Rmd file can still knit before doing this!
+1. Click Pull.
-1. Click Commit.
+2. Click Commit.
-2. Click Stage All to stage your changes (make sure the html file is NOT staged if you knitted before committing).
+3. Click Stage All to stage your changes (make sure the html file is NOT staged if you knitted before committing).
-3. Commit with a descriptive message.
+4. Commit with a descriptive message.
-4. Pull changes from repository.
+5. Pull again to be safe.
-5. Push your changes.
+6. Push your changes.

-**Note: Always pull before you push!!!**
+**Note: Always pull before you push to avoid overwriting other people's changes!!!**

 ### Example process:
 1. Type some functional code (e.g. 3-2) in an R code chunk in Group H Report.Rmd.